(a) The Board of Directors

 The finance director is invited to attend meetings but the committee meets with the auditors at least once a year without the finance director being present.

 The Nominations Committee is chaired by Allan Bufferd.
 It is responsible for reviewing and proposing appointments to the Board and the various Board committees.
 In addition, the committee has responsibility for reviewing the composition of the Board and for selecting candidates for appointment, to meet the desired composition.

 (e) Corporate Governance in Investee Closed-End Funds

 Since 1999, City of London has produced a detailed statement outlining the corporate governance procedures and policies it expects to be employed by closed-end funds in which we invest.
-We are now on the sixth edition of our "Statement on Corporate Governance and Voting Policy for Closed-End Funds".
+We are now on the tenth edition of our "Statement on Corporate Governance and Voting Policy for Closed-End Funds".
 In publishing this statement we attempt to capture the current best practices in the corporate governance of closed-end funds.

 Corporate governance is an integral part of our investment process because it is our firm belief that a closed-end fund with poor corporate governance will generally trade at a wide discount over time.
 Poor corporate governance in a closed-end fund results in fund price under-performance via the widening of the discount to the Net Asset Value at which the fund trades.